Structure algebras of finite set-theoretic solutions of the Yang--Baxter equation: A description of the structure monoid and right Noetherian structure algebras

 \begin{ex} Let $X$ be a non-trivial finite group.
 Then $r(g,h)=(gh,1)$, for $g,h\in X$, defines a left non-degenerate idempotent solution $(X,r)$ of the Yang--Baxter equation.
 By Corollary~\ref{idempotentexample} the algebra $K[M(X,r)]$ is right Noetherian but $K[A(X,r)]$ is not right Noetherian.
 So, the converse of the second statement in Corollary~\ref{ArightNoetherian} does not hold. \end{ex}

-\begin{que} Although from \eqref{N1} we know that $K[A(X,r)]$ is always left Noetherian for a finite left non-degenerate solution $(X,r)$ of the Yang--Baxter equation, it remains an open question whether $K[M(X,r)]$ always is left Noetherian. \end{que}

-In case all $\lambda_x$ are equal, and not even necessarily bijective, we will show in Section~\ref{sec:allrhoequal} that $K[M(X,r)]$ is left Noetherian.

-We finish this section by showing that for bijective solutions also \eqref{N3} can be obtained as an immediate application.
+We now show that for bijective solutions also \eqref{N3} can be obtained as an immediate application.

 \begin{cor} Let $(X,r)$ be a finite left non-degenerate bijective solution of the Yang--Baxter equation.
 If $K$ is a field and $M=M(X,r)$ then $K[M]$ is left and right Noetherian. \begin{proof} Because of the bijective assumption we know, by \eqref{R1}, that $(X,r)$ also is right non-degenerate and thus in $A=A(X,r)$ we have $a+A=A+a$ for all $a\in A$.
 Hence with the notation as in Theorem~\ref{idealchainNoetherian}, for $a,b\in dw_Y+A_{YY}$ with $ M_{YY}$ a semigroup, we have that $a+b=c+a$ for some $c\in A$.
 Hence also $(a+a)+b=(a+c)+a=(c'+a)+a$ for some $c'\in A$.
 So also $(a+a+a)+b=(a+c'+a)+a$ and $a+c'+a\in dw_Y+A_{YY}$.
 So, by Lemma~\ref{lemma8}, $(dw_Y,\id)\circ M_{YY}$ is a cancellative semigroup.
 Hence again by Theorem~\ref{idealchainNoetherian}, $K[M]$ is right Noetherian, as claimed.
-Because of the right non-degeneracy, the left-right dual version of this result, also yields that $K[M]$ is left Noetherian. \end{proof} \end{cor}
+Because of the right non-degeneracy, the left-right dual version of this result also yields that $K[M]$ is left Noetherian.
+Of course it also follows directly from Theorem~\ref{theorem:A}. \end{proof} \end{cor}